XYZboom/CrossLangFuzzer/README.md

 # CrossLangFuzzer
-CrossLangFuzzer (alias as **CodeSmith**) is an innovative fuzzing tool designed specifically for testing JVM-based language compilers.
+CrossLangFuzzer is an innovative fuzzing tool designed specifically for testing JVM-based language compilers.
 Unlike traditional fuzzing approaches that generate random inputs, our tool produces structurally valid code snippets that combine elements from multiple JVM languages, exposing edge cases and interoperability issues in compiler implementations.
+Our data is at [CrossLangFuzzerData](https://github.com/XYZboom/CrossLangFuzzerData)

 # Usage
 ## Kotlin Runner